Orem police: Man arrested for grabbing juvenile near UVU | Gephardt Daily

 “While the victim was walking home from UVU, Valderrama was standing on the sidewalk, before he started walking in her direction,” his probable cause statement says.
 “During initial contact with the victim, Valderrama asked her if she was coming from Utah Valley University, and he asked if he could walk her home.
 The victim asked why, and Valderrama replied, ‘I don’t know just to keep you company.'”

-The Orem police statement says Valderrama asked the juvenile if she lived nearby and was going to UVU. … Valderrama asked if she was a White girl or any other ethnicity.
+The Orem police statement says Valderrama asked the juvenile if she lived nearby and was going to UVU.

+“… Valderrama asked if she was a White girl or any other ethnicity.
 Valderrama held out his hand to shake the victim’s hand and said, ‘They call me Jesus.’
 Valderrama then started following her home during that time.”

 The suspect allegedly asked the girl her age, and she answered that she was 17, charging documents say.